Dissociation of bulk and entanglement phase transitions in the Haldane phase

-Our new results challenge this interpretation.
+Our new results fundamentally challenge this interpretation by revealing that the entanglement Hamiltonian forms an autonomous many-body system with its own phase diagram, rather than a faithful representation of edge excitations.
 In the trivial phase, the $\sin|k|$ shape arises from an effective thermal mapping between the entanglement Hamiltonian and the subsystem Hamiltonian, $H_E\approx\beta_\mathrm{eff}H_A$, as analytically confirmed by perturbation theory~\cite{Lauchli_2012,Reconstruct} and extended to non-Hermitian cases~\cite{PeiYun_2024}.
-In contrast, we show that the ES in the Haldane phase does not follow a smooth dCP-like dispersion; instead, it consists of two distinct branches at $k=0$ and $k=\pi$ that were previously unresolved due to SU(2) degeneracy and limited momentum resolution.
-This distinction undermines the supposed universality of the dCP mode in ES and calls for a revision of the established picture.
+In contrast, we show that the ES in the Haldane phase does not follow a smooth dCP-like dispersion; instead, it consists of two branches whose gaps evolve with $\Delta$, signaling a quantum phase transition of the entanglement Hamiltonian at $\Delta_c^{\mathrm{ES}}\approx1$, independent of the bulk Haldane phase, as shown in Fig.~\ref{fig:1}(a-b).
+This distinction undermines the supposed universality of the dCP mode and calls for a revision of the 15-year-old established picture~\cite{Poilblanc2010} that has shaped the field's understanding of ladder entanglement spectra.

 These observations highlight the need to reassess the structure and universality of the ES more broadly.
-Recent numerical advances have enabled momentum-resolved studies of spin ladders, but with important limitations: quantum Monte Carlo can reach large sizes in the rung-singlet phase yet lacks the resolution to resolve state counting~\cite{QMC2023}, while DMRG captures gapless spectra in SU(2)-symmetric ladders~\cite{extensive2024} though focused on the AKLT point and notably missing the $k=\pi/2$ mode.
-Extensions of Lieb-Schultz-Mattis(LSM)-type arguments to open systems and entanglement Hamiltonians~\cite{LSM1961, LSM:Oshikawa1997, Kawabata:LSM2024, NSR2024} suggest that the ES may obey universal constraints, but it remains unknown whether these persist in topological settings with reduced symmetry.
-These challenges motivate an exact and momentum-resolved approach capable of disentangling thermal mappings from genuinely universal features.
+Recent numerical advances have enabled momentum-resolved studies of spin ladders, but with important limitations: quantum Monte Carlo can access large system sizes in the rung-singlet phase~\cite{QMC2014,QMC2023,QMC:2D,QMC2025,QMC:IsingLadder}, although its accuracy in the Haldane phase is severely limited by the notorious sign problem; meanwhile, DMRG captures gapless spectra in SU(2)-symmetric ladders~\cite{extensive2024} but has mainly focused on the AKLT point and notably misses the $k=\pi/2$ mode.
+Crucially, the emergent non-locality we identify implies a violation of the entanglement area law~\cite{Kuwahara2020}, posing intrinsic challenges for such tensor-network-based approaches in the Haldane phase.

+Extensions of Lieb--Schultz--Mattis (LSM) theorem~\cite{book:Auerbach,LSM1961, LSM:Oshikawa1997,LSM:Oshikawa2000,Kobayashi2019,Yao2021, LSM:Yao2024,Zang2024,Su2025, Ma2024, Liu2025} to open systems~\cite{Kawabata:LSM2024} and to entanglement Hamiltonians~\cite{NSR2025} have recently proposed that the ES may obey universal constraints, sparking renewed interest in such fundamental limits; however, as the present work reveals, long-standing assumptions about the ES structure can obscure how and when such LSM-type constraints genuinely apply to entanglement Hamiltonians.
+These challenges motivate an exact and momentum-resolved approach capable of disentangling thermal mappings from truly universal features.